2022 French Open men's singles draw, results - Roland Garros

-Rafael Nadal has his work cut out to win a record-extending 14th French Open title.
+Rafael Nadal had his work cut out to win a 14th French Open title.
+So far, he has passed the tests.

-Nadal, seeded fifth at Roland Garros, entered as the joint third favorite behind defending champion Novak Djokovic and Spanish 19-year-old phenom Carlos Alcaraz.
-Nadal plays top-ranked Djokovic in the quarterfinals Tuesday and could play Alcaraz in the semifinals.
+Nadal, seeded fifth and entering the tournament as the third favorite, took out No. 1 Novak Djokovic in the quarterfinals to become the clear expected winner.

+He must get through No. 3 seed Alexander Zverev on his 36th birthday in Friday’s semifinals to face a lower seed in Sunday’s final.

 The 35-year-old Spaniard is bidding to break 1972 French Open champion Andres Gimeno‘s record as the oldest singles champion in Paris.
-But he most overcome persistent foot pain that impacted his lead-up, which for the first time since 2015 included no titles in the early spring clay-court season.
+He had to overcome persistent foot pain that impacted his lead-up, which for the first time since 2015 included no titles in the early spring clay-court season.

 FRENCH OPEN DRAWS: Men | Women | TV Schedule

-Enter Djokovic, who returned from his Australian Open ordeal to win the most recent significant clay tournament in Rome.
-The Serb bids to match Nadal’s male record 21 Grand Slam singles titles.
+Djokovic was the favorite after returning from his Australian Open ordeal to win the most recent significant clay tournament in Rome.
+The Serb was bidding to match Nadal’s male record 21 Grand Slam singles titles.

-Then there’s Alcaraz, who is the same age as Nadal was when Nadal won his first French Open.
-Alcaraz won his last two tournaments, including beating Nadal and Djokovic on back-to-back days on May 6-7.
-He would be the first teenage man to win a major since Nadal’s first conquest in Paris in 2005.
+Then there was Carlos Alcaraz, who is the same age as Nadal was when Nadal won his first French Open.
+Alcaraz won his last two tournaments before Paris, including beating Nadal and Djokovic on back-to-back days on May 6-7, but was upset by Zverev in the quarterfinals.

 The other half of the draw was blown open with No. 2 Daniil Medvedev and No. 4 Stefanos Tsitsipas losing in the fourth round.